schedin/simple-webapp/README.md

-# Simple WebApp with GitHub Actions
+# Simple Webapp with GitHub Actions

 This project is a simple web application set up to demonstrate GitHub Actions for continuous integration and deployment.